biocypher/biochatter/docs/benchmark-developer.md

-We re-run the benchmark automatically if a test case has changed (reflected in a different md5 hash) or if there is a new `biochatter` version (potentially introducing changes in the behviour of the framework).
+We re-run the benchmark automatically if a test case has changed (reflected in a different md5 hash) or if there is a new `biochatter` version (potentially introducing changes in the behaviour of the framework).
 If a test case has changed, the old result is automatically removed from the result files.
 You can also force a rerun of all tests by using the `--run-all` flag: